REAL-WORLD TESTED JOB SEARCH

 The online form is structured so that you can use it no matter what type of resume you are writing.
 It will work for chronological, combination or functional resumes, and for any industry.

 It's set up so you can type your information directly into the form, which will save you time because you can copy and paste that information right into your resume once you've completed all of the sections.
 But the form is also printable, so you can print it and write out your information by hand if that fits better with the way you like to work.

-It's become fashionable for some career experts to say, "The resume is dead."
+It's become fashionable for some career experts to insist that the resume is dead.

 They are dead wrong!

 The job search process has evolved, and the way you find job leads and submit resumes may change as technology evolves, but you will always need an effective tool to quickly communicate your skills in a way that all employers understand so they can decide whether they want to bring you in for an interview.